ansonhei/apt-building/README.md

 - The current state of the building will be printed at the beginning and after every action.
 - The temperature will only alter after option 3 and remain unchange if it is close enough to requested one.

+##Features

+- Fully packaged with Maven for dependency and build management.
+- Can be run locally or containerized using Docker.
+- Dynamic menu-driven application for managing building temperatures and rooms.
+- Temperature simulation logic based on heating/cooling thresholds.